Toward Adaptable Multi-Agent Reinforcement Learning: An Assumption-Aware Review: Learning Adaptability

 \textit{Competitive tasks} involve directly conflicting goals across agents or teams.
 Model-based MARL~\cite{zhang2021centralized, xu2022mingling, yu2022model} is natively suited to these settings, offering capabilities for planning and opponent modelling.
 Offline MARL~\cite{yang2021believe, pan2022plan} can be conditionally effective if adversarial interactions are well-represented in the data.
 IL and mean-field methods are usable only in restricted forms and typically lack mechanisms for anticipating adversarial strategies.
 CTDE methods are fundamentally misaligned with competitive settings due to their cooperative training assumptions.

 \textit{Mixed cooperative-competitive tasks} require intra-team coordination and inter-team competition.
-Model-based MARL again provides strong adaptability, supporting hierarchical reasoning across team boundaries.
+Model-based MARL can be applicable when its planning or opponent-modelling assumptions match the task, supporting hierarchical reasoning across team boundaries.
 CTDE methods can be applied within teams but are limited in generalizing across teams with competing objectives.
 Networked MARL can support such hybrid scenarios when communication structures are carefully defined.
 Offline MARL retains conditional applicability, provided task transitions are present in the training data.

 Overall, the suitability of a MARL paradigm is closely tied to the task structure.
-Although no paradigm is universally optimal, robust performance across diverse tasks without requiring structural or algorithmic changes remains one of the key markers of a learning paradigm's adaptability.
+Although no paradigm is universally optimal, a clear account of where structural or algorithmic changes become necessary is one of the key markers of learning adaptability.